 Scrutiny of progress in books and learning conversations with children are key ways to assess impact.
 We explore how successful our children have been in acquiring knowledge and skills in relation to their stage of learning.
 In conversations with children, teachers and school leaders will ask questions relating directly to age-related expectations and to times when they might have needed more support or when they experienced greater challenge.

-Lesson visits and the monitoring of planning support our assessment of impact.
+Lesson visits and the monitoring of planning support our evaluation of the curriculum and its impact.